Runa Sandvik: Hacking of smart rifles

 Sandvik, and her husband, Michael Auger, demonstrated how smart rifles with remote access can be remotely hacked.
-The $13,000 TrackingPoint sniper rifle is equipped with an embedded linux computer.
+The $13,000 TrackingPoint sniper rifle is equipped with an embedded Linux computer.
 According to Wired magazine, when used according to its specifications, the aiming computer can enable a novice to hit remote targets that would otherwise require a skilled marksman.
 However the manufacturers designed the aiming computer with WiFi capabilities, so the shooter could upload video of their shots.
 Sandvik and Auger found they could initiate a Unix shell command line interpreter, and use it to alter parameters the aiming computer relies on, so that it will always miss its targets.
 They found that a knowledgeable hacker could use the shell to acquire root access.
 Acquiring root access allowed an interloper to erase all the aiming computer's software—"bricking" the aiming computer.

 Personal life

-She acquired her first computer when she was fifteen years old.
+Sandvik acquired her first computer when she was fifteen years old.
 She studied computer science at the Norwegian University of Science and Technology.
-In 2014 Sandvik married Michael Auger, and the pair made their home in Washington, D.C.
+In 2014, Sandvik married Michael Auger, and the two later relocated to Washington, D.C.